 Is your site ready for mobile?

-There are great tools available to find out whether your site is mobile compatible.
-Here are few tools listed below
+Great tools are available to determine whether your site is mobile-compatible.
+Here are a few tools listed below.

 - W3C mobileOK Checker